rmrsk/EBGeometry/Docs/Sphinx/source/Concepts.rst

    Example of BVH partitioning for enclosing triangles.
 The regular node :math:`P` contains two leaf nodes :math:`L` and :math:`R` which contain the primitives (triangles).

 There is no fundamental limitation to what type of primitives/objects can be enclosed in BVHs, which makes BVHs useful beyond triangulated data sets.
-For example, analytic signed distance functions can also be embedded in BVHs, provided that we can construct bounding volumes that encloses them.
+For example, analytic signed distance functions can also be embedded in BVHs, provided that we can construct bounding volumes that enclose them.

 .. note::

-   EBGeometry limited to binary trees, but supports :math:`k` -ary trees where each regular node has :math:`k` children nodes.
+   EBGeometry is not limited to binary trees, but supports :math:`k` -ary trees where each regular node has :math:`k` child nodes.

 Construction
 ------------

-BVHs have extremely flexible rules regarding their construction.
+BVH construction is fairly flexible.
 For example, the child nodes :math:`L` and :math:`R` in :numref:`Fig:TrianglesBVH` could be partitioned in any number of ways, with the only requirement being that each child node gets at least one triangle/primitive.

 Although the rules for BVH construction are highly flexible, performant BVHs are completely reliant on having balanced trees with the following heuristic properties: